CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche: web server access log security analysis.
-The combination of specific log formats (Apache/Nginx), specific attack types (SQLi, LFI, traversal), and specific techniques (OWASP signatures, GeoIP) makes it very unlikely to conflict with other skills.
+The combination of specific log formats (Apache/Nginx), specific attack types (SQLi, LFI, directory traversal), and specific techniques (OWASP signatures, GeoIP) makes it very unlikely to conflict with other skills.

 3 / 3